Foster a Pet

 I have my own pets.
 May I still foster?

 Yes!
 Many of our foster parents have their own pets, but you will need to provide proof that your own pets are up to date on core vaccines.
 It is best, though, to keep your foster animals separate from your own animals.
 If you would like to introduce your foster animals to your own pets, we ask that you speak with a Naperville Area Humane Society animal care staff member first.

 We want to ensure our animals and our foster parent volunteers are happy.
 If an animal is not working out for you, we will work with you to overcome the problem, or we will search for another foster home where the animal might be a better fit.

 Ready to foster?

-If you have additional questions about our foster volunteer program, please contact our Volunteer Foster Coordinator, Katie Aseves, at email@example.com.
+If you have additional questions about our foster volunteer program, please contact our Volunteer Foster Coordinator, Michelle Lenz, at firstname.lastname@example.org.

 If you think you are ready to become part of our life-saving foster community, please download and complete the Foster Parent Program Application.
-Once you have completed the application, please scan and email it to our Foster Coordinator, Katie Aseves, at firstname.lastname@example.org, hand-deliver it, or send it through the mail.
+Once you have completed the application, please scan and email it to our Foster Coordinator, Michelle Lenz, at email@example.com, hand-deliver it, or send it through the mail.